anthony-tuininga/ceODBC/doc/cursor.rst

    .. note::

-      ::The DB API definition does not define this method.
+      The DB API definition does not define this method.

 .. method:: Cursor.execute(statement, \*args)